 The question then arises can we produce a taco fast that still meets our demands for flavor?

-Enter the Instant Pot - the tool we have been using extensive to make meals happen faster.
+Enter the Instant Pot - the tool we have been using extensively to make meals happen faster.
+Sorry dusty slow cooker in the corner.

 Today's goal - Barbacoa.
-Can we make this meal that is known as a slow cooked dish and make it fast, so we can have it now?
+Can we make this meal that is known as a slow cooked, smoky dish and make it in a fraction of the time and still be tasty, so we can have it right now?

 I know we can!